 Native apps are built for a specific platform.
-React has React Native, using which you can develop native apps for iOS and Android platform.
+React has React Native, using which you can develop native apps for iOS and Android platforms.
 Angular’s NativeScript is already embraced by many to develop native apps and Ionic framework is widely popular for crafting hybrid apps.

 Vue’s Weex platform is evolving and currently, there seems to be no plan to take it further, making it a full-fledged cross-development platform.

 Which Platform Provides An Easy Learning Curve?

-Angular provides quite informative and clear error message that actually helps developers to fix the issues.
+Angular provides a quite an informative and clear error message that actually helps developers to fix the issues.

 One-way Data Flow vs. Two-way Data Binding

 This is one of the major differences between React and Angular.
 Two-way data binding refers to the mechanism where UI fields are bound to model dynamically.
 When UI element changes, model data is being changed according to it.
 On the other hand, one-way data flow means there is only a single source of truth – model.
-Application’s data flows in a single direction, and only the model can change the app’s state.
+The application’s data flows in a single direction, and only the model can change the app’s state.

 One-way data flow is easy to understand and deterministic whereas two-way data binding is tough to understand and implement due to its complexity.

 Now if we consider our frameworks in this case, Angular uses two-way data binding, React goes for single-data flow, and Vue supports both.
 Here, the point is, Angular’s two-way approach provides efficient coding structure and developers find it easy to work with.
 React offers a better overview and understanding because the data is managed in one direction.